tianyeblack/CarND-Behavioral-Cloning-P3/writeup_report.md

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was 5 as evidenced by loss visualization, in which validation loss bottomed at 6 and started rising at 7.
+The ideal number of epochs was 7 as evidenced by loss visualization, in which validation loss stops to improve as much as training loss but not too much to over fit the data a lot.
 I used an Adam optimizer so that manually training the learning rate wasn't necessary.